mby74/MECHANISM-AI-Model-Library/README.md

 # MECHANISM-AI-Model-Library

+# 🚀 MECHANISM-AI
+**Multi-scale, Explainable Control and Hypothesis-driven Analysis of Nonlinear Systems via Mechanistic AI**

+---

+## 🔷 Overview

+**MECHANISM-AI** is an iterative, mechanism-guided AI framework for discovering governing rules and control strategies in nonlinear, multi-scale biological systems.

+The framework integrates:

+- Structure-based molecular design (e.g., peptide–protein interactions)
+- Mechanistic modeling (receptor dynamics, signaling pathways)
+- AI/ML (including Physics-Informed Neural Networks and LLM-assisted reasoning)
+- Uncertainty Quantification (UQ)
+- Experimental feedback loops

+The **TLR4-mediated immune signaling pathway** is used as a testbed system, while the overall goal is to develop a generalizable AI-enabled scientific discovery platform.

+---

+## 🔷 Motivation

+Current AI-driven approaches in biology often optimize binding affinity but fail to predict functional outcomes (e.g., signaling response).

+Biological systems are:
+- Nonlinear
+- Multi-scale
+- Highly context-dependent

+**MECHANISM-AI addresses this gap by linking:**

+**Structure → Dynamics → Function**

+This enables:
+- Predictive modeling of system-level responses
+- Discovery of interpretable governing rules
+- AI-guided identification of control mechanisms

+This aligns with the DOE GENESIS Mission goal of achieving AI advantage in scientific discovery.

+---

+## 🔷 Core Workflow

+The framework follows an iterative closed-loop learning process:

 ## 1. Project Goal

 The goal of this project is to develop a multi-scale, AI–mechanistic modeling framework for understanding and controlling nonlinear biological systems.